The people who brought you antiracism and gender and inclusion programs last year have a new offering

 Tags: antiracism, bipoc, dismantling structural racism, gender and inclusion, intersectional justice, intersectional justice: exploring gender & racial justice in a matthew 25 context, matthew 25 invitation, office of gender racial and intercultural justice, rev. shanea d. leonard

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Gender & Racial Justice, Compassion, Peace and Justice
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Gender, Racial and Intercultural Justice, Compassion, Peace and Justice